NEWM-N 499 Capstone Experience

 Students that seek a classroom experience that leverages years of experience, critical planning, peer feedback, and industry input should register for Prof. Mannheimer’s section of N499 to not only have mentorship on your project, but prioritize how you and your project say hello to the world.

-- Fall semester Capstone: First Monday in April
+- Fall semester Capstone: April 1

-- Spring semester Capstone: First Monday in November
+- Spring semester Capstone: November 1

 This proposal, when signed by the mentor, will be routed to student services.
 Students must also submit an intent to graduate form.
 These two forms will be required by student services in order to grant permission to register for N499.